rsmmr/install-clang/README.md

 To see the available options, use `-h`:

     > ./install-clang -h
-    usage: install-clang <options> <prefix>
+    Usage: install-clang [<options>] <install-prefix>

-    available options:
+    Available options:
-        -a <abi>   ABI to use [libcxxrt or libcxxabi] -i         install into <prefix>
-        -j <n>     build with <n> threads in parallel -l         attempt to build LLDB
+        -a <abi>   ABI to use [libcxxrt or libcxxabi; default OS-specific] -j <n>     build with <n> threads in parallel [default: 1] -l         attempt to build LLDB (experimental)
-        -m         use git/master instead of chosen commits -s <stage> begin build from <stage> [1, 2, 3] -u         update an existing build in <prefix>
-        -h|-?      display this help
+        -m         use git/master instead of preconfigured versions -s <stage> begin build from <stage> [1, 2, 3] -c         skip cloning repositories, assume they are in place -u         update an existing build in <prefix> instead of installing new -h|-?      display this help

-    environment variables:
+    Environment variables:
-        CC         path to the C compiler
-        CXX        path to the C++ compiler
+        CC         path to the C compiler for bootstrapping CXX        path to the C++ compiler for bootstrapping

 For example, to build Clang with libc++abi on a machine with multiple cores and install it in `/opt/llvm`, you can use:

-    > ./install-clang -i -a libcxxabi -j 16 /opt/llvm
+    > ./install-clang -a libcxxabi -j 16 /opt/llvm

 Once finished, just prefix your PATH with `<prefix>/bin` and you're ready to use the new binaries: